 His TED talk got me thinking, “What inspires me to do what I do?”

-In Kodiak, Alaska, I’ve labored over lettuce, propped up pansies, coaxed compost, and dabbled in dirt for over 30 years.
+I’ve labored over lettuce, propped up pansies, coaxed compost, and dabbled in the dirt for over 30 years.
 Beyond the garden, I’ve been the keynote speaker at Master Gardener conferences and taught organic gardening workshops for just as long.
-So then,

 1. To relax and feel peace (inner gardening)

 2. To improve the looks of your property (love thy neighbor)

 3. To grow your own food (don’t panic, it’s organic)